cloudflare/miniflare/docs/src/content/core/web-sockets.md

 ## Server

-When using the CLI, or the `createServer` method, Miniflare will always upgrade Web Socket connections.
+When using the `createServer` method, Miniflare will always upgrade Web Socket connections.
 The worker must then respond with a status `101 Switching Protocols` response including a `webSocket`.
 For example, the worker below implements an echo WebSocket server: